Reference Library

 Proper adjustments were extremely important for watches designed for railroad service.
 Due to intricate train schedules, errors in timekeeping were very dangerous.
 Once railroad standards were adopted, watches used in service were required to be keep accurate time within 30 seconds per week.

-Prior to 1908, it was common for manufacturers to simply stamp adjusted movements as “Adjusted” without indicating the specific adjustments applied.
-This usually indicated the watch was adjusted to temperature and 3 positions.
-However, in some cases, this actually meant 5 or 6 positions.
+Prior to c.1908, it was common for manufacturers to simply stamp adjusted movements as “Adjusted” without indicating the specific adjustments applied.
+This usually indicated the watch was adjusted to temperature.
+However, in some cases, this actually meant 3, 5, or 6 positions.
 Once more stringent railroad requirements were implemented in 1908, manufacturers began stamping movements to specify the adjustments.

 It is important to note that there was no standardization for adjustment qualifications between manufacturers or even grades produced by the same company.
 A movement requiring 3 adjustments might qualify within an 8-second variance for one manufacturer and a 15-second variance for another.